Could a bigger purchase price mean you save on repairs? Our survey results seeks to answer this question and much more.

 How we survey

-- Every few years, over 8000 members complete the appliance reliability survey, giving a great response rate.
+- Every year, up to 8000 members complete the appliance reliability survey, giving a great response rate.
 Our thanks to everyone who takes part.

-- The survey identifies the most and least reliable brands, the major problems with newer appliances and which brands members are most and least likely to purchase again.
+- The survey identifies the most and least reliable brands and which brands members are most and least likely to purchase again.

 - We screen the data – so if your brand isn’t listed here, it’s because we didn’t have a large enough sample size to report on.
 We do include the results from these samples, you'll find them in the table listed as "Other".
 For example, in the washing machines section of our brand reliability table, we've listed this data under "Other washing machine brands".